duliodenis/python_master_degree/README.md

 ![](art/aind.png?raw=true)

 ## The Bachelor, Master, & Doctoral Techdegree Program
-Modelled after an academic structure this intensely focused area of study is broken down into the following curriculum.
+Modeled after an academic structure this intensely focused area of study is broken down into the following curriculum.

 | No. | Degree | Year | Name | Status
 | --- | --- | --- | --- | ---